Ninjago: Hands of Time: Plot

 The ninja split up to rescue Cyrus, the workers, and Wu.
 Kai visits the Blacksmith Shop and confronts his father, calling him a traitor.
 His parents explain that they were forced to work for Krux and that 40 years prior they hid the Reversal Time Blade in a secret location.
 The Hands of Time force Kai and Nya to retrieve the Reversal Blade from the Boiling Sea.
 They travel to its location by creating a Fusion Dragon, but on their return are attacked by Krux and Acronix, resulting in Ray being hit by the Forward Time Blade, which rapidly advances his age.

 The Hands of Time travel back 40 years to the same temporal point when they battled the Elemental Masters.
 The Vermillion warriors attack the monastery, but Kai, Nya, and Wu, who have followed them into the vortex, join the fight and the Elemental Masters get the upper hand.
 During the battle, the Time Twins alter history by forcing Wu to yield and this reverts present-day Ninjago to its pre-technology age.
 Kai and Nya ride the Fusion Dragon to battle the Iron Doom.
 The Hands of Time open another time vortex to escape, but Kai, Nya, and Wu confront them.
 During the fight, Wu rips out the Reversal Blade, sabotaging the Iron Doom in the process.
 Kai and Nya are thrown off the mech with the Reversal Blade and return to the present day.
 Ninjago is restored to its technological glory and Kai uses the Reversal Time Blade to cure his father's rapid aging.
-The Time Twins and Wu are lost in time aboard the Iron Doom.
+The Time Twins and Wu are lost in time aboard the Iron Doom and Lloyd gets declared as the new master.